Corrections to Estimated Accretion Disk Size due to Color Correction, Disk Truncation and Disk Wind: Disc size

-In the Newtonian limit and assuming the zero-torque inner boundary condition (see \citealt{Paczynski00} for arguments for the validity of this condition), the effective temperature is\footnote{We note the presence of a redistribution of the gravitationally-released energy is responsible for the appearance of the factor of 3 in equation (\ref{teff}) regardless of the boundary condition, cf.\ equations (4.30) and (5.14--5.15) of \citet{FKR02}.
+In the Newtonian limit and assuming the zero-torque inner boundary condition (see \citealt{Paczynski00} for arguments for the validity of this condition), the effective temperature is\footnote{We note the transfer of the angular momentum is responsible for the appearance of the factor of 3 in equation (\ref{teff}) regardless of the boundary condition, cf.\ equations (4.30) and (5.14--5.15) of \citet{FKR02}.
 The locally released gravitational energy would give only the factor of 1 in that equation.
-In the case of zero-stress inner boundary condition, the factor of 3 also corresponds to $\int_{R_{\rm in}}^\infty R^{-2} {\rm d}R=1/R_{\rm in}$ vs.\ $\int_{R_{\rm in}}^\infty R^{-2} [1-(R_{\rm in}/R)]^{1/2}{\rm d}R=(1/(3 R_{\rm in})$, independent of the value of $R_{\rm in}$.
+In the case of zero-stress inner boundary condition, the factor of 3 also corresponds to $\int_{r_{\rm in}}^\infty r^{-2} {\rm d}r=1/r_{\rm in}$ vs.\ $\int_{r_{\rm in}}^\infty r^{-2} [1-(r_{\rm in}/r)]^{1/2}{\rm d}r=(1/(3 r_{\rm in})$, independent of the value of $r_{\rm in}$.
 We note that this factor of 3 should appear in the denominator of equation (12) of \citet{Zdziarski21a}.}

-where $M$ is the black-hole mass, $\dot M(R)$ is the disk mass flow rate at $R$, $R_{\rm b}$ is here the radius at which the zero-torque boundary condition is imposed, and $\sigma$ is the Stefan-Boltzmann constant.
-We note that in order for the accretion to proceed, the angular momentum of the accreted matter has to be transferred outside, which implies the presence of a boundary term.
-However, the dissipation may continue in a hot flow below a disk truncation radius, $R_{\rm in}$, which can be $\geq R_{\rm b}$.
-Given theoretical uncertainties, we assume $R_{\rm in}=R_{\rm b}$ in the examples given below.
+where $\dot M(r)$ is the disk mass flow rate at $r$, $r_{\rm b}$ is here the radius at which the zero-torque boundary condition is imposed, and $\sigma$ is the Stefan-Boltzmann constant.
+We note that the dissipation may continue in a hot flow below a disk truncation radius, $r_{\rm in}$, which thus could be $> r_{\rm b}$.
+Therefore, we allow for $r_{\rm in}\geq r_{\rm b}$ in the examples given below.

 We note that most of the published studies of the microlensing disk sizes neglected the changes of the color correction with the disk radius and neglected the boundary term in Equation (\ref{teff}).
 The advantage of that approach is the simplicity of the resulting formulae.
 For completeness, we give them in Appendix \ref{simple}.
 In that approach, there are two inferred characteristic sizes, the so-called theory size and flux size.

 Here we use instead the half-light radius, $R_{1/2,\nu}$ (as defined by \citealt{Mortonson05, Pooley07}), at which a half of the emission at $\nu$ is emitted interior of $R_{1/2,\nu}$.
 This is a nearly model-independent quantity, and thus preferred in comparison of models with observations \citep{Mortonson05}.
 Its form assuming a constant $f_{\rm col}$ and neglecting the zero-stress boundary condition is given in Equation (\ref{xhalf}).

 In our approach below, we calculate the half-light radius using directly equations (\ref{nufnu}--\ref{teff}), and taking into account relevant physical effects.
 In particular, the emitting region can be close to the disk inner boundary, in which case the boundary term needs to be taken into account.
 Also, the color correction depends, in general, on the local effective temperature.
 Furthermore, winds can be launched from the accretion disk accretion disks via a variety of mechanisms: line-driven, thermal and magnetic.
 Details of those mechanisms remain still uncertain.